system76/certification/laptops/pang10/2021-01-07-pop-2010-before-suspend.md

 ### Ports notes and issues

 - MicroSD card goes deep into the case and it's a bit difficult to get a hold of it to remove from the slot
-- Plugging into combo jack does not summon the headphones/headset prompt, and I do not see an input device appear for my combo headset mic.

 ## Displays